 In 1969, the political divisions of Freeport, Buffalo and South Buffalo merged to form the Freeport Area School District.
 Located along the Allegheny River at the mouth of Buffalo Creek, the Freeport Area School District is situated approximately 30 miles northeast of Pittsburgh in Armstrong and Butler Counties.
 Four schools — Freeport Area High School (Grades 9-12), Freeport Area Middle School (Grades 6-8), Buffalo Elementary School (Grades K-5), and South Buffalo Elementary School (Grades K-5) provide for the educational needs of students from the Borough of Freeport, Buffalo Township, and South Buffalo Township.
 The area of the District encompasses a 53.4 square mile region approximately ten miles out from Freeport Borough, in north, northeast, and westerly directions.

 The historical development of the District can be traced from its emergence as a river community in the late 1700's as a "free port" for riverboat trade.
 Agricultural interests increased during the early 1800's to the development of railroads, mining, and some industry in the 1900's to the present state of agriculture and light industry.

 The educational programs of the District are an outgrowth of the many expressed needs within a rural community that is slowly evolving into a suburban one.
-The District's state mission is serve as a learning community dedicated to the success of all.
+The District's stated mission is to serve as a learning community dedicated to the success of all.
 The philosophical basis upon which the program of the Freeport Area School District rests is essentially one that is comprehensive and flexible enough to provide each student with the basic tools, understanding and attitudes to enable him/her to function successfully in our society.